 King II acknowledged the role of an effective internal audit function in good corporate governance.
 King III emphasises that internal audit should follow a risk based approach to its plan.
-The chief audit executive (CAE)'s internal audit planning should take the form of an assessment of the company's strategic, financial, IT, operational, human and environmental risks and opportunities and should:
+The chief audit executive's (CAE) internal audit planning should take the form of an assessment of the risks and opportunities facing the company and should:

-- align with the company's risk assessment process (considering the risk maturity of the company); - focus on rendering an assessment of the company's control environment; - consider the company's risks and opportunities identified by management and other key stakeholders; - · take cognisance of industry relevant emerging issues; and - discuss the adequacy of the resources and skills available to the CAE with the audit committee.
+- align with the company's risk assessment process (considering the risk maturity of the company); - focus on providing an assessment of the company's control environment; - · consider the company's risks and opportunities identified by management and other key stakeholders; - take cognisance of industry relevant emerging issues; and - discuss the adequacy of the resources and skills available to the CAE with the audit committee.